-Existing law provides an exemption from a writ of execution for 75 percent of the disposable earnings of a debtor in a pay period or 30 times the minimum hourly wage of the debtor.
-Existing law also defines the term "disposable earnings" as that part of the earnings of a judgment debtor remaining after deductions from those earnings that are required by law.
+Existing law defines "disposable earnings" for purposes of determining certain exemptions from a writ of execution as that part of the earnings of a judgment debtor remaining after deductions from those earnings that are required by law.
 (NRS 21.090)

-This bill provides that the exemption applies to 75 percent of the disposable earnings of a debtor in a workweek or 50 times the minimum hourly wage of the debtor.
-The bill also defines "earnings" as compensation paid or payable for personal services performed by a judgment debtor in the course of regular business, such as income, wages, tips, a salary, a commission or a bonus.
+This bill defines "earnings" as compensation paid or payable for personal services performed by a judgment debtor in the course of regular business, such as income, wages, tips, a salary, a commission or a bonus.
 Earnings include compensation received by a judgment debtor that is held in a bank or other financial institution, or a receivable that is due the judgment debtor.